 Are you a proud owner of a portable air conditioner, or are you looking to purchase a portable air conditioner and want to get the most from your purchase?
 Here are 5 tips and tricks to maximize your portable air conditioner’s effectiveness and ensure you have a long and happy relationship together.

 Portable air conditioners are meant to cool a specified, enclosed space.
-The more you can close off the space, the better and more effective the unit will be.
+If you have an open concept kitchen-living room floor plan, for example, you’ll want to count the entire combined space when calculating square footage.
+If the spaces aren't closed off, the portable air conditioner will be working to cool down the entire space.
+The easiest way to account for this is, when looking for a portable air conditioner, to go up in BTUs or purchase multiple units.
+If you were thinking you needed a 10,000 BTU unit, but your space does open up to another room, go for a 12,000 BTU unit or supplement it with a 8,000 BTU unit.
+With that said, the more you can close off the space, the better and more effective the unit will work.
 Try to close any doors or openings leading into the room you are trying to cool.
-In addition, try to eliminate as many heat sources within the room as possible, like lights and electronic equipment.
+Another way to boost efficiency is to eliminate as many heat sources within the room as possible, like lights and electronic equipment.

-The best tip anyone can give you is to turn your portable air conditioner on early.
-If your portable air conditioner is the only source of cooling in a room, it is best to turn it on while the temperature in the room is relatively cool.
+The best tip anyone can give you is to turn your portable air conditioner on before you actually need it.
+If your portable air conditioner is the only source of cooling in a room, it is best to turn it on earlier in the day while the temperature in the room is relatively cool.
 For example, if you know you’ll need the unit to cool a room that gets hottest mid-day, turn it on a few hours before the mid-day heat has its full effect on your space.
 That way, the unit will be able to sustain a comfortable temperature while operating efficiently.
 If you wait until it is 95 degrees in the room you are trying to cool to turn the unit on, your unit will have to work twice as hard and may not be able to get the temperature down to a comfortable level.
+The best and easiest way to do this is to employ the timer function many portable air conditioners have.
+If you know there’s a specific time you’ll want your area cooled, like when you get home from work, you can set the timer and have the unit power on an hour or so before you even get home.
+You could also set the timer to power the unit on mid-morning if you plan to enjoy the cool space during mid-day.
 In addition, if you use a fan in conjunction with your portable air conditioner, the cooling power of your unit will be supplemented and the cold air will better circulate

 Ask a Question - We'll Answer It!